Algobrix/arduino_algobot_board/README.md

 ## Support for the AlgoBot board

-This package lets you compile your code for the AlgoBot board.
+This package contains support for the AlgoBot Arduino-compatible board.

 ### Install